swaptacular/swpt_creditors/README.md

 # the database encrypted.
 This variable determines the encryption
 # key.
 If a malicious attacker knows the encryption key, and has a
 # copy of the database, he/she will be able to decrypt all the
 # PINs.
-If you lose the encryption key, the users' PINs will not be
+If you lose this encryption key, the users' PINs will not be
-# verified as correct, until the user configures a new PIN.
+# verified correctly, until each user configures a new PIN.
 PIN_PROTECTION_SECRET=some-long-string-that-must-be-kept-secret

 # The specified number of processes ("$WEBSERVER_PROCESSES") will be